-If you have infrared codes for your device in either ‘Pronto’ flat format (each code usually begins with ‘0000’), or in Global Caché format (each code begins with a frequency number usually close to “38000”), you may add them to your SimpleControlBackup file and then restore it to add them.
-Adding a code set to the codes key of your SimpleControlBackup file (and then re-zipping it) will cause Simple Control to import any enclosed commands.
-It is even possible to override the commands in Simple Control’s internal database with your own commands by matching the brand, model, and make of the device you want to update.
+If you have infrared codes for your device in either ‘Pronto’ flat format (each code usually begins with ‘0000’), or in Global Caché format (each code begins with a frequency number usually close to “38000”), you may paste them into the Custom Devices interface inside the app easily.

-It is also possible to add support for IP or Serial devices.
-This uses the exact same process as the infrared codes above and examples for this are also provided in the DDK.
-If you are adding devices that Simple Control doesn’t know how to Auto-Discover, you will also need to add the device via the Add Device Manually option.
+It is possible to add support for IP or Serial devices.
+This uses the exact same process as the infrared codes above and examples for this are provided in the DDK.
+If you are adding devices that Roomie Remote doesn’t know how to Auto-Discover, you will need to add the device via the Add Device Manually option.
 Creating a Code Set is just a code set.
 The next step is to create a Device based on that Code Set inside the app.